p3titpoe/yail/README.md

 ##### Get a new logger
-yail gives you enough flexibility for creating loggers as to adapt to most use cases.
-For example, active loggers are NOT shareable per default, but they can be set to public and so be retrieved everywhere yail is imported.
+yail gives you enough flexibility for creating loggers as to adapt to most use cases.\n For example, loggers are NOT shareable per default, but they can be set to public and so be retrieved everywhere yail is imported.

 ```python
 #main.py